holos-aafc/Holos/README.md

 # Input Requirements

 A complete list of all required and optional inputs required by the model can be found <a href="https://github.com/holos-aafc/Holos/blob/main/H.Content/Documentation/Input%20Requirements/Input_Requirements_v4.md" target="_blank">here</a>.
+An international version of this document can be found <a href="https://github.com/holos-aafc/Holos/blob/main/H.Content/Documentation/Input%20Requirements/Input_Requirements_v4_International.md" target="_blank">here</a>.

 # Download